AdaCore/gpr/doc/gpr_user_guide/source/scenarios.rst

    Build : Build_Type := external ("BUILD", "debug");

-If the value passed via ``-X`` is not in the declared type, GPRbuild reports a load error.
+If the value passed via ``-X`` is not in the declared type, a load error is reported.
 This catches typos early.

 .. index:: case construction